|Check out our resources for children of all ages!|

 - Arlington County Child Supervision Guidelines represent the minimal acceptable standards for the supervision of children.

 - Start with a book has great ideas to keep your kids reading and exploring all week long.

 Resources for families with children with special needs

 - The ARC of Northern Virginia offers a ton of resources and workshops for families with children with special needs.
-Learn more at The ARC of NOVA.
+Learn more at ARC of NOVA.

 Attention parents of 10-16 year-olds!

 - Are you interested in learning more about what makes your tween or teen tick?
 Would you like the opportunity to interact with other parents who have some of the same challenges and questions as you do?
 Check out Parenthetical by the University of Wisconsin for parents of children between 10-16.
 It’s a parenting site, blog and social network in one.
 Gain new insights as you connect with other parents.

 - Do you know that there is website by teens for teens in Arlington?
 Lots of great resources, things to do, blogs, and information.
 Visit www.arlingtonteens.com

 Getting an “A” for effort!